Jayantx07/E-commerce-follow-along/Readme.md

 Incorporated basic error handling in the server to ensure smooth operation.
 This handles potential errors gracefully, improving the reliability and stability of the application.

 ---

+## MILESTONE4 :-
+1. Create a User Model
+Designed and implemented a User Model that serves as a blueprint for how user data is structured and stored in the database.
+This model defines the user schema and the fields that are needed for user-related data.
+2. Create a User Controller
+Developed a User Controller that handles the logic related to user data.
+It manages tasks such as adding a new user, retrieving user information, and other user-related operations.
+3. Enable and Configure Multer for File Uploads Configured Multer to handle file uploads in the application.
+This allows users to upload files (like images) which will be stored appropriately in the system.
+Multer is set up to handle storage configurations and file validation.

+---

+## MILESTONE5 :-
+1. Created a Sign-Up Page in React.
+2. Implemented form validation for:
+     - Name (required)
+     - Email (valid format required)
+     - Password (minimum 2 characters)
+     - Password Confirmation (must match password)

+4. Used React Router for navigation.

+---

+## Milestone 6: User Registration and Authentication
+1. User Creation Endpoint (/create-user):
+ Implemented an endpoint to create a new user.
+ Validated the email to ensure the user doesn’t already exist.
+ Successfully handled file uploads (e.g., avatar) using multer.

+ 2. Password Hashing:
+ Used bcryptjs to hash passwords before saving them to the database, ensuring secure password storage.

+4. Error Handling:
+Incorporated centralized error handling using a custom ErrorHandler class.
+Applied catchAsyncErrors middleware to manage asynchronous errors in the routes.

+5. User Data Storage:
+Stored user details (e.g., name, email, password, avatar) in MongoDB with encrypted password.

+6. Email Notification (Optional):
+Integrated an email notification system to send a welcome email to the user after successful registration (using sendMail).

+7. JWT Token Generation:
+Added a method to generate JWT tokens upon user login (for future use in authentication routes).